kunehenry/Palestinian-Casualties/README.md

 3. Set source to "Deploy from a branch" and select your main branch
 4. Your site will be available at `https://username.github.io/repository-name`

-**Note**: The app automatically detects GitHub Pages and uses direct API endpoints.
+**Note**: The app automatically detects GitHub Pages and uses a CORS proxy to access the API since direct calls are blocked by browser security policies.

 #### Other Static Hosting (Netlify, Vercel)
 1. Deploy all files except `server.py`